epfl-ada/ada-2021-project-aibohphobia/README.md

 This study aims at answering the following questions:

-- Are women or men more quoted in journals/Is the representation equal between men and women in media?
+- Is the representation equal between men and women in media?
 - How does the distribution of quotes based on gender vary across countries?
 - How does the distribution of quotes based on gender vary across domains?
-- If men have a higher tendency to be quoted, in which domains is it the case and by how much?
+- If males have a higher tendency to be quoted, in which domains is it the case and by how much?
-- How does the distribution of quotes between genders evolve in time, geographically and themaitcally?
+- How does the distribution of quotes between genders evolve in time, geographically and thematically?
-- Is there a tendency in each category for a men to hold longer quotes than women
+- Is there a tendency in each category for a males to hold longer quotes than women
-- Are men more likely to be quoted in highly respected media  --> define highly respected
+- Are males more likely to be quoted in highly respected media  --> define highly respected
-- Are there any blind spots in media where women are really neglected
+- Are there any blind spots in media where females are espeially neglected
-- Is there a difference in how women/men a certain age are quoted.
+- Is there a difference in how females/males a certain age are quoted

-To discsuss with TA:

--

 ## Additional datasets